$326,344Average Value$244Average Price per Sq Ft8Homes For Sale

 Community services at the Boykin Community Center

-Despite the changes, Northwest Auburn continues to come together to celebrate its shared history.
+Despite changes to the neighborhood's character, Northwest Auburn continues to come together thanks to community organizations.
 The Boykin Community Center is home to the Auburn Senior Center, Boys and Girls Clubs of Greater Lee County, and Joyland Child Development Center, all of which primarily serve the neighborhood with programs including senior get-togethers and after-school programs for kids.
 The Auburn Housing Authority puts on an annual Fall Festival, bringing together residents of Northwest Auburn, city agencies and nonprofits.
 Every fall, college football takes over Auburn, with the Tigers playing less than a mile from the neighborhood at Jordan-Hare Stadium.

 The Boykin Community Center features a food pantry where residents can give as well as receive.